-(a) loads and concentrations of relevant contaminants; and

-(b) where a contaminant load has been set as part of a limit on resource use, or identified as necessary to achieve

-- a target attribute state, the proportion of the contaminant load that has been allocated; and - (c) sources of relevant contaminants; and

-(d) the amount of each contaminant attributable to each source.

-(6) The freshwater quantity accounting system must record, aggregate, and regularly update, for each FMU, information on the measured, modelled, or estimated:

-(a) amount of freshwater take; and

-(b) the proportion of freshwater taken by each major category of use; and robust data.
+- (a) loads and concentrations of relevant contaminants; and - (b) where a contaminant load has been set as part of a limit on resource use, or identified as necessary to achieve a target attribute state, the proportion of the contaminant load that has been allocated; and - (c) sources of relevant contaminants; and - (d) the amount of each contaminant attributable to each source. - (6) The freshwater quantity accounting system must record, aggregate, and regularly update, for each FMU, information on the measured, modelled, or estimated: - (a) amount of freshwater take; and - (b) the proportion of freshwater taken by each major category of use; and - (c) where a take limit has been set, the proportion of the take limit that has been allocated.

+There is a strong emphasis on collection and decision-making based on complete and scientifically robust data.
 Councils are required to have freshwater accounting systems for both quality and quantity for every freshwater management unit (FMU) for which they can use "measured, modelled, or estimated" information.
 There are no definitions or determinations of what a model is, or what can be considered a model or 'modelling'.